-Poetry & Collage Residency 2024
+Poetry & Collage Residency December 2024

-Early deadline to apply: Sunday, 7 April 2024
+Early deadline to apply: Wednesday, 30 October 2024

-Final deadline to apply: Sunday, 21 April 2024
+Final deadline to apply: Wednesday, 13 November 2024

 Submit your application HERE

 In January 2022, Kolaj Institute issued a call to artists for a Poetry & Collage Residency and received so many excellent responses that we organized a series of three residencies.
 In the residencies, we challenged artists to move beyond taxonomical debates.
 Ric Kasini Kadour said, “What is a poem?
 We do not need to have a singular answer to that question.
 Individually we must each answer that question for ourselves.
 In practice, every poem we make will be an example of what a poem is.
 In considering other people’s work, we should ask ourselves, How is this a poem?”
 During the residencies, artists interrogated each other’s artwork, collaborated, and shared ideas.
 And at the end of it, they sent us more page spreads than could fit into a single book.
-Impressed and moved by the volume and quality of cultural output and a deep belief that this practice, however you want to describe it, at the intersection of collage and poetry deserves a platform, we decided to create a new journal dedicated to it.
+Impressed and moved by the volume and quality of cultural output and a deep belief that this practice, how ever you want to describe it, at the intersection of collage and poetry deserves a platform, we decided to create a new journal dedicated to it.

 PoetryXCollage is a printed journal of artwork and writing that operates at the intersection of poetry and collage.
 We are interested in found poetry, blackout poetry, collage poems, haikus, centos, response collages, response poems, word scrambles, concrete poetry, scatter collage poems, and other poems and artwork that inhabit this world.

-After releasing several volumes of the journal and opening an ongoing call for submissions, we are returning to this residency program as a way to help artists develop their ideas, explore the intersection of collage and poetry, collaborate and form community, and prepare submissions for the journal.
+After releasing several volumes of the journal and opening an ongoing call for submissions we are returning to this residency program as a way to help artists develop their ideas, explore the intersection of collage and poetry, collaborate and form community, and prepare submissions for the journal.
 This project-driven residency is open to artists and poets.

 In four virtual meetings over the course of the month (see schedule below) and through ongoing, online discussion, artists will leave the residency with a deeper understanding of the intersection of collage and poetry.
 Individual participants will each be invited to create and submit 3-5 page spreads to the PoetryXCollage Journal.